 Today's German family has on average one or two children.
 Even though families are not as large as they used to, it is at the center of one's life and family time is made a priority over some other social commitments.
 Spending time with immediate and extended family on weekends and during major holidays is very common.
 Your German live-in nanny will enjoy meeting all members of your family and spending traditional get-togethers with them.

 Most young people in Germany finish high school or the equivalent between 16 to 18 years of age.
 Many then pursue post-secondary studies in larger cities and move away from home to live in their own apartment or share a place with roommates.
 Therefore, you can expect your German au pair to be quite independent when it comes to household chores, preparing meals and keeping the house tidy.

-A live-in nanny from Germany will typically have experience babysitting the children of neighbors, friends and relatives.
+A live-in au pair from Germany will typically have experience babysitting the children of neighbors, friends and relatives.
 Many au pairs acquire additional experience by completing internships at a local kindergarten or day care center.
 Quite a few German au pairs qualify as our Par Expérience au pairs: they may be a kindergarten or elementary school teacher or have a degree in social studies.

 In Germany, the minimum age to obtain a driver’s license is 17; but one needs to be accompanied by a parent in the car up to 18 years old.
 It is fairly difficult to pass the written and practical exam, even after having finished driving school and having acquired many hours of driving experience.
 Most European driver's licenses, including German driver's licenses, are usually harder to obtain than in the United States.
 Especially in more rural areas, it is very common for young people to have their own car and drive daily to school, the gym or other activities.
 They should most likely be used to driving in challenging weather conditions, e.g. snow, ice and heavy rain.
 Of course, it is always recommended that you discuss your driving needs when interviewing au pairs.